Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Restaurant meals typically cost 3-5x equivalent home-cooked meals.
-A 25 restaurant dinner often replicates at home for 8 including ingredients, utilities, and small waste.
-Over a year of 5 weekly meals out, the gap totals 4,400 — substantial money for most households.
-The calculator quantifies the specific savings opportunity based on your actual eating-out frequency and spending patterns.
+Restaurant meals typically cost more than equivalent home-cooked meals.
+A $25 restaurant dinner often replicates at home for $8 including ingredients, utilities, and small waste.
+Over a year of 5 weekly meals out, the gap totals $4,400.
+The calculator quantifies the specific cost difference based on your actual eating-out frequency and spending patterns.

 Realistic Cost Ranges

-Fast casual restaurant meals: 12-18 per person.
-Standard restaurant meals: 20-35 per person.
-Mid-range restaurant: 35-60 per person.
-Fine dining: 75+ per person.
-Equivalent home meals: 5-12 per person depending on ingredients and quality.
-Grocery shopping strategies (bulk buying, sales) lower home cost further to 4-6 per meal.
-Meal prep reduces to 3-5 per serving for batch-cooked dishes.
-The 3-5x multiplier between restaurant and home is consistent across quality tiers.
+Fast casual restaurant meals: $12-18 per person.
+Standard restaurant meals: $20-35 per person.
+Mid-range restaurant: $35-60 per person.
+Fine dining: $75+ per person.
+Equivalent home meals: $5-12 per person depending on ingredients and quality.
+Grocery shopping strategies (bulk buying, sales) lower home cost further to $4-6 per meal.
+Meal prep reduces to $3-5 per serving for batch-cooked dishes.
+The cost difference between restaurant and home varies across quality tiers.

 Worked Example for Typical Household

 Meals out per week 5.
-Cost out 25.
-Cost home 8.
+Cost out $25.
+Cost home $8.
 Weeks 52.
-Weekly eating out 125.
-Weekly cooking 40.
-Weekly savings 85.
-Annual savings 4,420.
-The household eating out 5 meals weekly could save 4,420 annually by cooking those meals instead.
-Reducing to 2 meals out weekly captures most of the savings (2,652) while preserving social/convenience meals out.
-Full elimination rarely sustainable but partial reduction delivers meaningful savings.
+Weekly eating out $125.
+Weekly cooking $40.
+Weekly difference $85.
+Annual difference $4,420.
+A household eating out 5 meals weekly shows a $4,420 annual cost difference compared to cooking those meals at home.
+Reducing to 2 meals out weekly captures a larger portion of the difference ($2,652) while preserving social and convenience meals out.
+Full elimination of restaurant meals varies by household circumstances.

 What the Calculator Does Not Model

 Time cost of cooking — meal prep, cooking, cleanup often 5-10 hours weekly for home cooking.
-For someone valuing time highly, time cost may consume much of the savings.
+For someone valuing time highly, time cost may represent a portion of the cost difference.
 Quality difference — some restaurant meals are higher quality than home cooking can match.
 Social value of restaurant meals with friends or family.
 Variety benefit — home repetition versus restaurant variety.
-Grocery waste that reduces effective home cost advantage if meals aren't executed.
-The calculator shows pure cost math.
+Grocery waste that can reduce the effective home cost advantage if meals aren't executed.
+The calculator shows the cost math based on stated prices.

-Not tracking actual eating-out frequency — many people underestimate by 30-50%.
-Comparing restaurant cost against home cooking of same meal (fancy restaurant versus fancy home dinner) rather than typical patterns.
-Assuming home cooking is cheaper even when premium ingredients and waste make it expensive.
-Ordering delivery which adds 30-50% above restaurant menu prices.
-The calculator forces honest accounting of typical patterns and average costs.
+Not tracking actual eating-out frequency — actual frequency patterns may differ from estimates.
+Comparing restaurant cost against home cooking of the same meal (fancy restaurant versus fancy home dinner) rather than typical patterns.
+Home cooking cost varies with premium ingredients and waste.
+Ordering delivery adds 30-50% above restaurant menu prices.
+The calculator accounts for typical patterns and average costs entered.

 Example Scenario